Your information – how we use it

 How we keep your records confidential

 Everyone working for the NHS must comply with the Common Law Duty of Confidence.
-Information you provide to the hospital in confidence will only be used for the purposes explained to you and to which you consented, unless there are other circumstances covered by the law.
+Information you provide in confidence will only be used for the purposes explained to you and to which you consented, unless there are other circumstances covered by the law.

 How your personal information is used to improve the NHS

-Your information will also help us manage the NHS and protect the health of the public by being used to:
+Your information will also help us manage the NHS and protect the health of the public by :

 - review the care we provide to ensure it is of the highest standard and quality, e.g. through audit or service improvement